Ultimate Guide To WordPress RSS

 WPeMatico Plugin For WordPress

-WPeMatico is an easy to use autoblogging plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.
+WPeMatico is an easy to use plugin that allows you to publish posts automatically from specific RSS/Atom feeds.

-You can manage all of your imported feeds and arrange feeds according to campaigns.
+You can manage all of your imported feeds and organize them according to categories and campaigns.

 For more details, go here: